Model theory of Galois actions of torsion Abelian groups: General results about -fields

 It is easy to see that the above diagram defines an action of $G$ on the \emph{set} $Z$, which extends the action of $H$ on $K$ and the action of $G$ on $F$.
 For each $r\in W$, we define a field structure on $rK$ in such a way that $r:K\to rK$ is a field isomorphism.
 Then for each $g,r,r'$ as above, the map $g:rK\to r'K$ is a field isomorphism as well.

 We define now:

 where the tensor product is taken over the field $F$.
 By the universal property of the tensor product (in the category of $F$-algebras), the action of $G$ on $Z$ uniquely extends to an action of $G$ on $R$ by ring automorphisms.
 Since the field extension $F\subseteq K$ is regular, the ring $R$ is a domain by \cite [Proposition 2 in \S 17, A.V.141]{bourbalgebra}.
 Hence, we can take as $L$ the field of fractions of $R$ with the induced action of $G$. \end{proof} \begin{remark} We collect here several observations about e.c., p.e.c, and $G$-closed fields.
-Let $H\leqslant G$. \begin{enumerate} \item It is easy to see that a $G$-field $K$ is e.c. if and only if $K$ is both p.e.c. and $G$-closed.
+Let $H\leqslant G$. \begin{enumerate} \item[(0)] Any $G$-closed $G$-field is perfect \cite[proof of Theorem 1]{Sjo} and if $K$ is a perfect $G$-field then $K^G$ is also perfect \cite[Lemma 3.2]{HK3}.

+\item We will give a quick argument showing that a $G$-field $K$ is e.c. if and only if $K$ is both p.e.c. and $G$-closed. \\ The left-to-right implication is clear (two weakenings).
+For the right-to-left implication, we assume that $K$ is a $G$-closed $G$-field and $K\subseteq M$ is a $G$-field extension.
+It is enough to show that the field extension $K\subseteq M$ is regular.
+By Item $(0)$ above, $K$ is perfect, hence this extension is separable.
+Since $K$ is $G$-closed, $K$ is relatively algebraically closed in $M$ (note that this relative algebraic closure is a $G$-subfield of $M$), therefore the field extension $K\subseteq M$ is regular indeed.

 \item It is also clear that if $K$ is a $G$-field, which is $H$-closed, then $K$ is $G$-closed as well.

 \item Proposition \ref{udipec} says that the opposite happens with the notion of p.e.c: if $K$ is a p.e.c. $G$-field, then $K$ is a p.e.c. $H$-field.